 Being a Petey Greene volunteer is a weekly commitment, with tutoring sessions typically lasting 2 hours, and transportation taking between 1-2 hours round trip.
 Consistency is crucial for our students' success, and as such our tutors are expected to attend every week of the session with the exception of exam periods, holidays, and school breaks.
-Our tutoring sessions follow the academic calendars of our partner schools.
+Our tutoring sessions follow the academic calendars of our partner schools and all students are required to commit for the year (both Fall and Spring semesters).
 Fall sessions generally start in early September and end in early December, and spring sessions generally start in late January and end in late April.
 Tutoring start and end dates are dependent on the schedules of both the universities and our partner facilities.
 Petey Greene tutors carpool with other tutors working in the same session in order to get to their assigned facilities.
 Our partner facilities are not accessible via public transportation.
-Tutors obtain a car through a car sharing service (Zip Car, Car2Go, etc.), by having a group member rent-a-car or using a tutor’s personal vehicle.
+Tutors obtain a car through a car sharing service (Zipcar, Car2Go, etc.), by having a group member rent-a-car or using a tutor’s personal vehicle.
 The Petey Greene Program reimburses all costs of car sharing and gas to volunteers.

 There are several volunteer opportunities in the D.C. area.
-We currently serve at three facilities in Maryland, and have morning, afternoon, and evening tutoring times available.
-Our tutors are recruited from existing campus programs at The George Washington University and Howard University as well as from communities in the D.C. area.
+We currently serve at five facilities in Maryland and one facility in Virginia, and have morning, afternoon, and evening tutoring times available.
+Our tutors are recruited from existing campus programs at The George Washington University, University of Maryland, and Howard University as well as from communities in the D.C. area.
 All tutors are required to be over the age of 18, and must provide the facility where they tutor with a social security number and government-issued ID (either a driver's license or passport).
 International students are encouraged to apply and are able to use international passports for clearance purposes.
 All volunteers must be in the process of completing a bachelor's degree, or have completed their bachelor's degree.

 The following interactive map and chart provide further information about where the facilities we work in are located, as well more detail about the facilities themselves and the tutoring programs that exist at each facility.